New York Banks That Don’t Use ChexSystems

 - Overdraft protection.
 While you should always avoid overdrafting on your account, sometimes accidents happen.
 Just in case, it’s always nice to have overdraft protection measures built into your account.

 As an additional bonus, consider whether the account earns interest on your money.
-Some accounts, such as the CIT Bank Savings Connect, earns you multiple times the national average on your savings.
+Some accounts, such as the Chime Savings, earns you multiple times the national average on your savings.

 Is Getting a Non-ChexSystems or Second Chance Account Worth It?